gregorias/rummikubsolver/README.md

     cabal build

 This places the executable file in
-<code>dist/build/RummikubSolver/RummikubSolver</code>.
+<code>dist/build/rummikubsolver/rummikubsolver</code>.

-RummikubSolver has 2 UIs available: CLI and GUI.
+rummikubsolver has 2 UIs available: CLI and GUI.
 GUI is turn on on default and uses threepenny-gui to run a web interface.
 Type <code>127.0.0.1:8080</code> to use the GUI.